Weekend in Phuket – A Delicious Two Day Itinerary Focused on Sea and Food

 You must be hungry again by now.
 Head the corner of Dibuk and Yaowarat Road to Lok Tien Food Court, Phuket’s oldest, dating to the 1950s, to sample more quintessential Phuket street food dishes made by the original families who brought them to the island.
 Start with the Phuket-style popiah, fresh wheat-flour wraps stuffed with char siu-style pork, grated turnip, bean sprouts, and peanuts, and drowned in sweet sticky tamarind sauce.
 Beside this stall, Phuket’s famous loh bak made by an old Phuket family, are deep fried snacks of braised pork and entrails that are tastier than they sound.
 At the entrance, at the Pae Lee stall, you can sample O-ew, Phuket’s legendary, medicinal tasting, banana jelly and crushed ice dessert that’s a favourite of locals.

+Your weekend in Phuket would be missing something if you didn’t spend your Saturday afternoon on a town saunter.
 By now the light is probably starting to soften, so take a stroll around the old centre, admiring the architecture.
 There are lovely rows of shophouses and a couple of grand mansions on Dibuk Road, and on Soi Romanee, the red light district during the mining boom, is the largest concentration of renovated shophouses, most having recently received fresh coats of candy-coloured paints.
 With strings of lanterns strewn above the street and houses boasting ornate decorative elements and traditional shrines, it’s a picturesque little street.

 SATURDAY LATE AFTERNOON